 All fans of football clubs are biased in the sense of wanting their own team to win.
 But some are also biased in believing that their own team is hard done by, or conspired against and being cheated for various reasons.
 Selection bias makes them remember when their opponents get a favourable decision but not when their own team gets one; when an opponent gets away with a bad challenge or is awarded a dubious penalty, but not when it happens to their own team.

 Bear in mind also that match-fixing in England tends to lead to very long bans from the game and in some cases jail sentences.
-I can’t honestly see Mike Riley risking his livelihood to stop Arsenal winning a match, never mind Alex Ferguson being in on it.
+I can’t honestly see Mike Riley risking his livelihood or a criminal record to stop Arsenal winning a single match, never mind Alex Ferguson being in on it.
 There was no conspiracy.

 Now, about those ‘moon landings’…